How to Keep the Interior and Exterior of your Home or Apartment Well-Maintained

 - Use doormats

-- Schedule a couple of separate days to do laundry in smaller chunks, and schedule a day to clean the bathroom, kitchen, and your room
+- Schedule a couple of separate days to do laundry in smaller chunks, and schedule a day to clean the bathroom, kitchen, and room

 For external cleaning,